Pricing Strategies: How to Scale and Grow Without Losing Profit (Guide)

 Source: Amazon.com

-Dynamic pricing is one of the most advanced pricing strategies out there, and we’ve actually created a separate guide dedicated just to this e-commerce pricing strategy, so if you’re interested in the details of dynamic pricing, we invite you to read the linked guide.
+Dynamic pricing is one of the most advanced pricing strategies out there, and we’ve actually created a separate guide dedicated just to this e-commerce pricing strategy.
+If you’re interested in the details of dynamic pricing, we invite you to read the linked guide.

-In short, dynamic pricing is an AI-based, automated pricing strategy that’s based on analyzing the market situation and your competitors’ offers in order to come up with the optimal prices for your products.
+In short, dynamic pricing is a real-time, AI-based, automated pricing strategy that’s based on analyzing the market situation and your competitors’ offers in order to come up with the optimal prices for your products.
 Let’s have a look at this example:

 In the lower table, we see what happens when this store lowers the price by just 2.01 EUR.
 Now, they are in the first position and, most likely, will soon sell more TVs thanks to better exposure.
 As you can see, the price difference between the lowest and the highest offer was marginal; with such an expensive product, the store can easily lower the price by 2.01 EUR without losing a lot of their earnings.
 And they can actually make more money because of the better visibility of their offer.
 It’s better to sell 10 TVs for a price lowered by 2 EUR than one or even zero TVs for a price 2 EUR higher, correct?

-To make this guide complete, we’d like to show you a few strategies that you can utilize if you are a manufacturer of the products you sell.
-There are five strategies that are worth your attention:
+To make this guide complete, we’d like to show you a few strategies that you can utilize if you are a manufacturer of the products you sell:

 You probably noticed that many of the e-commerce pricing strategies we mention in this guide overlap or are similar, and that’s true.
 Pricing strategy is not an exact science, and you can follow different strategies that lead to your ultimate goal: More sales.